patrickc01/CRIS.py/README.txt

 **Sample files**
 All data from paper is uploaded in sample_directory.
 In each folder zip are the fastq files and CRIS.py script that was used to analyze the NGS data.
 These scripts were tested and confirmed to run fine.

+**Tips**
+    1. Formatting is important.
+Check that all entered text is surrounded by quotes 'like this'
+    2. When analyzing data from the CSV file, first look at the SNP check and raw_wt_counter to verify you are getting all reads.
+    3. You must close the .CSV file before running the script again.
+CRIS.py can not edit a file that is already open in excel.

 **Citing**